Logo

-We ran into one the other day and this error wasn’t even the real error, so it wasn’t until I looked at the XML they were trying to pass did I see what the real issue is.
+We ran into one the other day and this error wasn't even the real error, so it wasn't until I looked at the XML they were trying to pass did I see what the real issue was.

 The Issue

-“Error Number = 67 Stored Procedure= taSopHdrIvcInsert Error Description = Subtotal does not match the line item totals”
+The error message was this: “Error Number = 67 Stored Procedure= taSopHdrIvcInsert Error Description = Subtotal does not match the line item totals”.

 The conversation with the developers went like this: